Sampling to Distill: Knowledge Transfer from Open-World Data: Introduction

-Rather than relying on generation-based methods, Chen \etal \cite{chen2021learning} propose a sampling-based method for training the student network via open-world unlabeled data without the generation calculations.
-Compared with generation-based methods, sampling-based methods can avoid the training cost of generators.
+Rather than relying on additional generation modules, Chen \etal \cite{chen2021learning} propose a sampling-based method to train the student network via unlabeled data without the generation calculations.
+Compared with generation-based methods, sampling-based methods can avoid the training cost of generators, thus improving algorithm efficiency.
 The comparison of the two methods is shown in Figure~\ref{fig1}.
 Meanwhile, they try to reduce label noise by updating the learnable noise matrix, but the noise matrix's computational costs are expensive.
-More importantly, their sampling method only relies on strict confidence ranking and does not consider the data domain similarity problem, so the domain shift problem is still severe.
-In addition, the existing generation-based and sampling-based methods can be summarized as the distillation methods of the student to mimic the outputs of a particular data example represented by the teacher \cite{yim2017gift,park2019relational,wang2023explicit}.
+More restrictedly, their sampling method relies on the strict confidence ranking and does not consider the data domain similarity issue (We discuss the distribution similarity between sampled data and original data in detail in Section 4.4).
+In addition, the existing generation-based and sampling-based methods can be summarized as simple imitation learning, \ie, the student mimics the output of a particular data example represented by the teacher \cite{yim2017gift,park2019relational,wang2023explicit}.
 Therefore, these methods do not adequately utilize the implicit relationship among multiple data examples, which leads to the lack of effective knowledge expression in the distillation process.